backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Variables.md

 	default = "some_default_value"
 }
 ```

+> [!caution]- None of the above mentioned fields are required to create a variable.
+> We can create a variable without using any of these too `variable variable_name {}`

 - The variable name should be *unique among the variables in the same module*.
 - **Variable naming convention**: